 It turns out that I wasn't pushing myself hard enough in the gym.
 What I thought was 100% effort was actually like 70% effort.
 You can't get very good results with 70% effort.
 I realize that now.

 When I figured this out, it was a "eureka moment".

 I started using a "wave-loading" program.
 The rules of the program forced me to push myself harder than I'd ever pushed myself before.

 In fact, using wave-loading, I discovered I had "more in me" than I ever thought possible, absolutely crushed a strength barrier, and now I can hold my own in the gym.

-This is when The 9-7-3 Strength Surge was born.
+This is when The Strength and Mass Wave was born.

 I now use it whenever I need to break through a strength plateau.
-As you know, I've always been a big advocate of Daily Undulating Periodization, but whenever I feel like DUP is getting stale, I switch it up with The 9-7-3 Strength Surge.
+As you know, I've always been a big advocate of Daily Undulating Periodization, but whenever I feel like DUP is getting stale, I switch it up with The Strength and Mass Wave.
 On top of this, it allows me to add lean dense muscle to my frame (a side-effect I'm happy to have).

 It took me years to figure this out and apply it to my own training.
-Now, I put everything I’ve learned into my 9-7-3 Strength Surge workout program, and today, you can get my exact strength and dense muscle building method for free.
+Now, I put everything I’ve learned into my Strength and Mass Wave workout program, and today, you can get my exact strength and dense muscle building method for only $1.